albamvv/LangGraph-and-Ollama/03 Langraph/README.md

 The chatbot node decides whether to use a tool.
 The tool node processes the query and returns results to the chatbot.
 ### Visualization:
+In LangGraph, when you define a StateGraph, you do not need to explicitly define the start and end nodes.
+The library automatically assigns these states based on the workflow structure.

 ![Alt text](assets/chatbot_langraph_flow.png)
 ### Running the Chatbot: